cogstat/cogstat_user_documentation/Installation.md

 ### Install the preview versions of CogStat

 Preview versions (beta and release candidate) are our test releases before we release the final version.
-Using the preview version, you can try the new features and can give us feedback about the software.
+You can try the new features using the preview version and give us feedback about the software.

 1. Go to the [Releases page](https://github.com/cogstat/cogstat/releases), and see if the latest release (the one at the top of the page) is a preview release (you can see a Pre-release label next to the version number).
     * If not, then use our latest stable release and enjoy CogStat.
 Otherwise: